Gere321123/CO-2-mining/README.md

 ### Preventing Fraud

 What if someone cheats?
-If a company tries to falsify data or cheat the system, the other companies in the network will detect it.
-Since they all have a vested interest in maintaining the integrity of the system, they will work hard to ensure no one can game it.
+If a company tries to falsify data or cheat the system, the other companies in the network will notice.
+Since they all have a vested interest in maintaining the integrity of the system, they will work hard to make sure that no one can cheat.
+Also, 1 vote is enough to prevent someone from getting a token.
+So this system would only be corrupt if everyone is, and I think that is unlikely to happen.

 If fraud is proven, the offending company will be permanently removed from the network.